Rhoban/workspace/README.md

 All of this commands have to be issued while located in the `env/fake` folder.

+#### Preparing a log environment

 In order to work with a specific log, use:

    ./prepare.py <path_to_log>

+This command also set the serial_number of the tracker of the robot if available in the `metadata.json` file.

+#### Extracting ground truth from Vive

 It is possible to extract ground truth based on multiple logs with HTC Vive tracker

+   ln -sf ../common/vive_roi_extractor.json vision_config.json
    ./extract_vive_patches.py <log1> <log2> ...

 In this case, all the data will be placed in the folder `vive_data`.
+It is important not to rewind the video (using key 'p') or update it stationary (using key 'u') while you extracting log data, because it has a risk of duplicating data.
+If you want to investigate on vive issues

+#### Compressing vive data

 It is possible to collect them in compressed `tar.gz` files to send them on distant servers faster:

   ./compress_vive_data.sh